 You can find stunning beaches in most regions on Italy, including the islands.
 You can find our selection of the best family beaches in Italy here.

 Children who love animals will be delighted to hear that there are several opportunities in Italy to be close to animals.

-Another way to enjoy animals in Italy with kids is to go on a dolphin cruise in Liguria.
-This area is a whale and dolphin sanctuary and, in the good season, spotting them is common!
+Another way to enjoy animals in Italy with kids is to go to a zoo.

 Italy also has several zoos where to see animals, such as:

 - ZooSafari in Fasano (Puglia), the biggest zoo in Italy